VirgilSecurity/awesome-virgil/docs/services/cards/v3.0/keys-service.rst

 .. code::

    200 - Success
    400 - Request error
    401 - Authentication error
    404 - Entity not found
    405 - Method not allowed
    500 - Server error

 Additional information about the error is returned as JSON-object like:

 .. code::

    {
        "code": "{error-code}"
    }

 **HTTP 500.
 Server error** status is returned on internal application errors

 .. code::

   10000 - Internal application error

 **HTTP 401.
 Auth error** status is returned on authorization errors

 .. code::

    20100 - The request ID header has already been used 20101 - The request ID header is invalid
    20200 - The request sign header not found
    20201 - The Virgil Card ID header is not specified or incorrect 20202 - The request sign header is invalid
    20203 - Public Key value is required in request body 20204 - Public Key value in request body must be base64 encoded value 20205 - Public Key IDs in URL part and public key for the Virgil Card retrieved from **X-VIRGIL-REQUEST-SIGN-VIRGIL-CARD-ID** header must match
    20206 - The public key id in the request body is invalid 20208 - Virgil card ids in URL and authentication header must match 20300 - The Virgil application token is not specified or invalid 20301 - The Virgil statistics application error

 **HTTP 400.
 Request error** status is returned on request data validation errors

 .. code::

    30000 - JSON specified as a request body is invalid 30100 - Public Key ID is invalid
    30101 - Public key length is invalid
    30102 - Public key must be base64-encoded string
    30202 - Email value specified for the email identity is invalid 30204 - Application value specified for the application identity is invalid 30205 - Custom identity validation failed
    30303 - Virgil Card's data parameters must be strings 30304 - Virgil Card's data parameter must be a dictionary of strings 30305 - Virgil Card custom data entry value length validation failed 31000 - Value search parameter is mandatory
    31010 - Search value parameter is mandatory for the global search 31030 - Identity validation token is invalid
    31040 - Virgil Card revocation parameters do not match Virgil Card's identity 31050 - Virgil Identity service error
    31051 - Custom identity's validation token is incorrect 31052 - Custom identity's unique id  has already been used 31053 - Custom identity's validation token is malformed 31060 - Identities parameter is invalid
    31070 - Identity validation failed

 Appendix B. Authentication
 =============================

 In order to authenticate a user the API expects a valid set of HTTP headers:
-**X-VIRGIL-REQUEST-ID**, **X-VIRGIL-REQUEST-SIGN** and **X-VIRGIL-REQUEST-SIGN-VIRGIL-CARD-ID**.
-These headers must be set on each request to endpoints with authorization marked as **REQUIRED**:
+``X-VIRGIL-REQUEST-ID``, ``X-VIRGIL-REQUEST-SIGN`` and ``X-VIRGIL-REQUEST-SIGN-VIRGIL-CARD-ID``.
+These headers must be set on each request to endpoints with authorization marked as ``REQUIRED``:

 .. code::

    POST /v3/virgil-card/{virgil-card-id}/actions/unsign
    Host: keys.virgilsecurity.com
    X-VIRGIL-REQUEST-ID: 6cfe1068-4fbc-4921-942b-c92ce0805334
    X-VIRGIL-REQUEST-SIGN-VIRGIL-CARD-ID: 3a768eea-cbda-4926-a82d-831cb89092aa
    X-VIRGIL-REQUEST-SIGN: MIG5DAZTSEEyNTYEgYgwgYUCQQCJLqIZilQM6MT+UpBbrMkuvIW5Nj0hRwu5kH1PjocYhlBffillHnC/rw+BMsU0qiV0ZXRKKwrMRhbgVoUdVygkAkBm2QCQf88honRdxp5+Vr5HE7XbqAlUYuYlMmSHSsdXtF4M3Q7/oFgwJRxr0Yb4XFllZbm5Qf57YlGJ41KXXt7xDCRmYzAxM2ZmZS0yYjViLTRjMDQtZmQzNC1jMTM5ZThkY2Y3Yjg=

 A request uniqueness header along with a request body gets signed on the client side using user’s private key and this digest will be used as a `X-VIRGIL-REQUEST-SIGN`_ header.
-In order to verify the data fingerprint, additional header **X-VIRGIL-REQUEST-SIGN-VIRGIL-CARD-ID** must contain the **ID** of the :term:`Virgil Card <Virgil Card>` used to sign the data.
+In order to verify the data fingerprint, additional header ``X-VIRGIL-REQUEST-SIGN-VIRGIL-CARD-ID`` must contain the **ID** of the **Virgil Card** used to sign the data.
 Later on, these headers are used to make sure the request body specified is unchanged and came from the valid client.

 Client Authentication calculation
 --------------------------------------
 .. _X-VIRGIL-REQUEST-SIGN:

-The **X-VIRGIL-REQUEST-SIGN** hash is calculated on client side according to these rules:
+The ``X-VIRGIL-REQUEST-SIGN`` hash is calculated on client side according to these rules:

 .. code::

    REQUEST_TEXT = X-VIRGIL-REQUEST-ID + REQUEST_BODY_TEXT
    SIGN = VirgilSigner::sign(REQUEST_TEXT, PRIVATE_KEY, PRIVATE_KEY_PWD)
    SIGNED-DIGEST = base64_encode(SIGN->toAsn1())

-* **REQUEST_TEXT** - the concatenation of the REQUEST_BODY_TEXT and X-VIRGIL-REQUEST-ID header
+* ``REQUEST_TEXT`` - the concatenation of the ``REQUEST_BODY_TEXT`` and ``X-VIRGIL-REQUEST-ID`` header
-* **REQUEST_BODY_TEXT** - the text representation of the request body to be sent to API
+* ``REQUEST_BODY_TEXT`` - the text representation of the request body to be sent to API
-* **VirgilSigner::sign** - Virgil Seсurity Library method to sign the data
+* ``VirgilSigner::sign`` - **Virgil Seсurity Library** method to sign the data
-* **PRIVATE_KEY**, **PRIVATE_KEY_PWD** - private key / password pair for the user's certificate
+* ``PRIVATE_KEY``, ``PRIVATE_KEY_PWD`` - private key / password pair for the user's certificate

 Authentication hash cardinality
 --------------------------------------

 In order to provide good authentication headers cardinality and to prevent cases when the authorization headers for the resource become static, we need to add a special header that holds the request ID.
-This header's value must be a ``uuid`` value and passed as **X-VIRGIL-REQUEST-ID** header.
+This header's value must be a ``uuid`` value and passed as ``X-VIRGIL-REQUEST-ID`` header.
 All IDs used in authorized requests got stored in the database and are valid only once.
 The request will be returned with a **401 Auth Error** HTTP status on each further request with an already used ID.

 Appendix C. Access token
 =============================

-The access token header **X-VIRGIL-ACCESS-TOKEN** is mandatory for each API call.
+The access token header ``X-VIRGIL-ACCESS-TOKEN`` is mandatory for each API call.
 The access token can be retrieved for each application on `Virgil Developers portal <https://developer.virgilsecurity.com/account/signin>`_.

 .. code::

    X-VIRGIL-ACCESS-TOKEN: { YOUR_APPLICATION_TOKEN }

 Appendix D. Response sign
 =============================